|

 One of the best tips for travelling Europe on a budget is staying at hotels or hostels that include breakfast in your stay.

 When you decide to book a hotel that includes breakfast, you don’t have to worry where you’re going to find it.
-Instead, you can wake up and head down to their restaurant space, where a range of foods catering to all different clientele is all laid out for you already.
+Instead, you can wake up and head down to their restaurant space, where a range of foods catering to all different clientele is already laid out for you.

 This saves you money since you’re not stopping at a restaurant or cafe and paying anything extra to eat breakfast.
 And, if you’re savvy, you might be able to bring a fruit or other small snack with you after breakfast, so you’ll have something to eat with you while you’re out for the day on the go.